-Country Specialised body designated by law in compliance with Article 13 Does this body cover other grounds than race or ethnic origin as speci- fied by Article 13?
+Country Specialised body designated by law in compliance with Article 13 Does this body cover other grounds than race or ethnic origin as specified by Article 13?
 If so, which ones?
-Provides independent assistance to victims Provides independent surveys Provides independent reports Issues recommenda- tions Is a quasi-judicial body Its decisions are binding CYPRUS Equality Authority and Anti-discrimination Authority (Act on the Combating of Racial and Other Forms of Discrimination (Commis- sioner), Arts.
-5 and 7) Race/ethnic origin, religion or belief, age, sexual orientation, disability, colour, political or other beliefs, national origin No 428 Yes Yes Yes Yes Yes 429 CZECH REPUBLIC Public Defender of Rights (Act on Public Defender of Rights, Art.
-21b) Sex, race, ethnic origin, sexual orienta- tion, age, disability, religion, belief or other conviction, national origin Yes Yes Yes Yes No N/A DENMARK Institute for Human Rights - The National Human Rights Institute of Denmark (Act on the Institute for Hu- man Rights - the National Human Rights Institute of Denmark, Art.
-2.2) Race, ethnic origin, gender, disability Yes Yes Yes Yes No No Board of Equal Treat- ment (Act on the Board of Equal Treatment, Art.
-1) Gender, race, skin colour, religion or belief, political opinion, sexual orienta- tion, age, disability or national, social or ethnic origin No No No No Yes Yes
+Provides indepen-dent assistance to victims Provides indepen-dent surveys Provides indepen-dent reports Issues recom- mendations Is a quasi-judicial body Its decisions are binding CYPRUS Equality Authority and Anti- discrimination Authority (Act on the Combating of Racial and Other Forms of Discrimination (Commissioner), Arts 5 and 7) Race/ethnic origin, religion or belief, age, sexual orientation, disability, community, race, language, sex, political or other beliefs, national or social descent, birth, colour, wealth, social class or any other ground 480 No 481 Yes Yes Yes Yes Yes 482 CZECH REPUBLIC Public Defender of Rights (Act on Public Defender of Rights, Art.
+21b) Sex, race, ethnic origin, sexual orientation, age, disability, religion, belief or other conviction, national origin Yes Yes Yes Yes No N/A DENMARK Institute for Human Rights - The National Human Rights Institute of Denmark (Act on the Institute for Human Rights - the National Human Rights Institute of Denmark, Art.
+2.2) Race, ethnic origin, gender, disability Yes Yes Yes Yes No No Board of Equal Treatment 483 (Act on the Board of Equal Treatment, Art.
+1) Gender, race, skin colour, religion or belief, political opinion, sexual orientation, age, disability or national, social or ethnic origin No No No No Yes Yes ESTONIA Commissioner for Gender Equality and Equal Treatment (Equal Treatment Act, Arts 15-22) Sex, ethnic origin, race, colour, religion or other beliefs, age, disability and sexual orientation Yes Yes, Yes Yes No N/A Chancellor of Justice (Chancellor of Justice Act, Art.
+19-35 16) Public sector: other grounds than race and ethnic origin are not specified.
+Private sector: sex, race, ethnic origin, colour, language, origin, religious, political or other belief, property or social status, age, disability, sexual orientation or other ground of discrimination provided for by the law No 484 No No Yes Yes 485 Yes 486

-And also all rights guaranteed in the ECHR and all its protocols, the International Convention for the Elimination of All forms of Racial Discrimination, the Convention against Torture and Other Forms of Inhumane or Humiliating Treatment, the International Covenant on Civil and Political Rights and the Framework Convention on the Protection of National Minorities.
+The Equality and Anti-discrimination Authority also covers the ground of nationality (although not expressly mentioned in its mandate) as included in the protected grounds under Protocol 12 to the European Convention of Human Rights, the Cypriot Constitution and in international conventions ratified by the Republic of Cyprus.
+The Authority also covers all rights guaranteed in the ECHR and all its protocols, the International Convention for the Elimination of All forms of Racial Discrimination, the Convention against Torture and Other Forms of Inhumane or Humiliating Treatment, the International Covenant on Civil and Political Rights and the Framework Convention on the Protection of National Minorities.
+The equality body itself has always considered nationality to be part of its mandate and refers to it repeatedly in its annual reports when it lists the grounds covered.